 No. Dr. Rassnick is the only board certified veterinary oncologist in the greater Syracuse area.

 The VMC Oncology Service provides a variety of state-of-the art diagnostic services for pets with cancer.
 Examples include cytology, biopsy, digital radiographs, ultrasound, computed tomography (CT) scan, and bone marrow testing.
 There is also ready access to advanced diagnostics such as flow cytometry, immunohistochemistry and immunocytochemistry.
 These comprehensive services help to develop the best treatment plan for your pet with cancer.

 Your pet’s care on the VMC’s Oncology service is further enhanced the VMC’s other specialty services, particularly:

-Our Pain Management Center combines the pharmaceutically based pain control with gentle physical rehabilitation, massage and acupuncture.
+- Our Pain Management Center at CARE Pet Therapy combines pharmaceutically based pain control with gentle physical rehabilitation, massage and acupuncture.
 This service works closely with all services to develop individual protocols for your pet.

 In addition to these services, the Oncology Service will make sure you and your pet will have access to a full-range of care including Internal Medicine and Nutrition consultations.
 In addition to your pet’s medical needs, we are also committed to supporting the social and emotional needs of you and your family.